Miranda Rights Criminal Defense in San Antonio, Texas.

 What is the Miranda Script?

-If police conduct a custodial interrogation, then they must tell a person:
+If police conduct a custodial interrogation, then they must read the Miranda script below:

 In short, these warnings are critical because they protect a suspect’s Fifth Amendment right against self-incrimination.